-Nurse practitioner students complete 585 hours of clinical practicum work in the first 2 years of their degree program.
+Nurse practitioner students complete 585 hours of clinical practicum work in the first two years of their degree program.
 They complete an additional 540 hours in their clinical residency course (DNP 712) for a total of 1,125 clinical and residency hours.

 Every student must complete 600 hours of direct patient care with a Nurse Practitioner or Physician preceptor in the clinical setting.
 Documented clinical experiences are required by the Pediatric Nursing Certification Board in order for the graduate to be eligible to take the national Pediatric Nurse Practitioner Acute Care certification examination.
 Focused clinical experiences are arranged with appropriate preceptors and administrators.
-Every attempt will be made to arrange this in the student's geographical area.
-In the event that clinical sites are unavailable in that area or if the faculty determine the student needs additional faculty supervision of skills, the student will be required to complete the clinical experience in the Phoenix area.
+Every attempt is made to arrange this in the student's geographical area.
+In the event that clinical sites are unavailable in that area or if the faculty determine the student needs additional faculty supervision of skills, the student is required to complete the clinical experience in the Phoenix area.

 Other requirement coursework may be substituted with approval of the academic unit if the student is in an approved concurrent program.